What to Expect

 Worship

 Our worship service follows an order that is both meaningful and understandable.
-We do our best to explain what we’re doing and the worship guide takes you through all the different things that happen in a service.
-You’ll pray, sing, confess, receive God’s forgiveness, hear a sermon and take communion all in a single worship service!
+We do our best to explain what we’re doing and the worship guide takes you through everything that happens in a service.
+You’ll pray, sing, confess, receive God’s forgiveness, hear a sermon and take communion all in a single worship service.
+Our worship music spans the range of musical styles and church traditions.

-Our preaching is what you might call “expositional,” which means that we tend to work through books of the Bible and cover whatever the Scriptures are teaching.
+Our preaching isl “expositional,” which means that we tend to work through books of the Bible and cover whatever the Scriptures are teaching.
 Sermons are around 30-35 minutes.
 During the sermon you can send in anonymous questions about Christianity, your doubts, aspects of the sermon that you want clarity about, whatever.
 The preaching pastor that week will take 5-7 minutes after the sermon to answer any questions they receive.
 It’s our hope that this Q&A opportunity communicates our openness to skepticism and honesty.

 Communion